Originally published July 31, 2019. Updated on October 19, 2020.

 The backbone of your leadership skills will be your communication skills.
 The key to great communication is emotional intelligence.
 It will become imperative to be self-aware and self-regulating constantly.
 While participating in conversation, it is in your best interest to demonstrate active listening, a skill that pertains to your behavior in conversation.
-This skill impacts not only you but also who you are conversing with.
+This skill impacts both you and the person you are conversing with.
 Active listening involves your undivided attention, in other words making your presence and mind available.
 This allows you to genuinely absorb the information being disclosed, further enabling you to articulate the best response.

-“In some cases, listening is underrated, but a good leader recognizes the value of listening,” said Dennis Kain, senior vice president of Tyler & Company.
+“In some cases, listening is underrated, but a strong leader always recognizes the value of listening,” said Dennis Kain, senior vice president of Tyler & Company.

 Being able to lead under stressful situations and know what leadership style is optimal will make for a more successful outcome.
 Every call to action is circumstantial, and the ability to stay cool but not freeze will be how your capability is evaluated.
 How one reacts when things aren’t going as planned is the deciding factor of if they are a “good” or “bad” leader.